11 Things You Didn't Know You Could Ask For From A Hotel

 Whether you're looking for an extra special view or can't fall asleep to the sound of elevator noises, sometimes a specific room request is necessary.
 Many hotels will try to honor those requests, but Travel Nite highly suggests making the request by phone or email rather than online.
 The outlet also notes that sometimes those requests come at a slight cost, like a better view being next to a loud room, so prioritize what you want most from your stay.
 Your best bet is to always be courteous to hotel staff and always remember a request is just a request.

-Oyster says if you're looking to upgrade your experience (literally) but don't want to pay to upgrade your reservation, try asking for a corner room.
-The outlet notes that corner rooms not only stay around the same price point as a regular room but also frequently offer guests more space, which is always a plus.
+If you're looking to upgrade your experience (literally) but don't want to pay to upgrade your reservation, try asking for a corner room.
+Corner rooms not only stay around the same price point as a regular room but also frequently offer guests more space, which is always a plus.
 Meanwhile, Travel Nite suggests letting your accommodation know if you are celebrating anything special, like an anniversary or a birthday.
 While these special occasion notes might not always end in a stay upgrade, you might get some free wine or treats to help make your stay a little more celebratory.

 3. Body pillows